erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Model Caching is the best solution for all problems" ✓ **CORRECT**: Model Caching has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Model Caching is the best solution for all problems" ✓ **CORRECT**: Model Caching has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Model Caching is too complex to understand" ✓ **CORRECT**: Model Caching can be understood by breaking it down into smaller steps